Gallipoli Puglia, Italy Travel Guide

 Do not participate in activities that exploit animals, like circuses with wild animals.

 Be discreet when encountering beggars.
-Consider donating to local, reputable charities instead.
+Consider donating to local, trustworthy charities instead.

-Research reputable local non-profit organizations or community projects focusing on environment or culture.
+Research reputable local non-profit-profit organizations or community projects focusing on environment or culture.

 Avoid interactions that may be perceived as demeaning or exploitative.

 Your visit's choices carry influence.
-Mindful interaction supports a positive impact on Gallipoli's culture and environment.
+Mindful interaction supports a positive impact on Gallipoli'its heritage and environment.